Z5 II - Z30 - What are the real differences?

 | 1200g versus 750g |

 And the 16-50 f/2.8 is not even the smallest standard lens for Nikon DX with VR.
 The 12-28 f/3.5-5.6 is 100g lighter and a bit smaller.
 It might make an even better walk-around lens for me, because I love wide angles.
 But it is slow which hinders me too often when the light is going away.
 The two stops at the 42 mm equivalent long end matter.
 I have not yet decided if it might be a daylight travel lens.
-The 16-50 f/2.5-6.3 is too slow too, but very compact in almost a pancake size.
+The 16-50 f/2.5-6.3 is too slow too, but very compact, almost a pancake size.
+They all have VR.

 When shooting with both cameras, the first thing you notice is that the Z5 II is much snappier and simply easier to shoot with.
-It is not a big full frame, but it still feels more like a tool, while the Z30 is more tending towards a gadget in comparison.
-This may sound exaggerated, but for many photographer the grasp of a something solid is important.
-They actually prefer the weight.
 The quicker response of the camera to each user input is mainly due to the new processor, which also helps with a better autofocus.
 A quick and reliable handling improves a camera more than anything else.

 An important point is the missing IBIS in the Z30.
-It hinders the use of the excellent Nikon Z primes.
-You can put one of the fast third-party primes on the camera and get a nice setup.
-But you will have to rely on good light, a tripod or a very fast lens.
-I tried the 50mm f/1.8 S and it works well as a portrait lens on the Z30 for kids.
+It hinders the use of the excellent Nikon Z primes or one of the fast third-party primes.
+You will have to rely on good light, a tripod or an open aperture.
+I tried the 50mm f/1.8 S and it works well as a portrait lens on the Z30.
 You need a fast shutter speed anyway, and the full frame equivalent f/2.8 is very welcome.

 The missing viewfinder is rarely a problem for me.
 I mostly shoot in angles where the viewfinder would be more a hindrance than a help.
 If you are one of those standing photographers with the camera always at eye-level, feel encouraged to try something else.
 Admittedly, it would be nice occasionally to check the image in the viewfinder when the sun is burning down.

 The elephant in the room is the sensor size.
-The fact is, however, that there are equivalent settings to cope with the difference between Four Thirds cameras, APS-C cameras, Medium Format or Full Size.
+The fact is, however, that there are equivalent settings to handle Four Thirds cameras, APS-C cameras, Medium Format and Full Size.
 E.g., the FX 24-70 f/4 is fully equivalent to the DX 16-50 f/2.8.
 The latter even has 5mm more reach.
 You will get the almost the same image at f/2.8 on APS-C as at f/4 on full frame.
-On full frame, you have one stop less exposure, and thus might have to increase the ISO one stop.
+On full frame, you have one stop less exposure for the same DOF, and thus might have to increase the ISO one stop.
 But full frame can handle this.

 I tried to demonstrate the effect below.
 Both were taken at ISO100 here.
 This gives the full frame camera an advantage in dynamic range and noise handling.
 But you will find it hard to see a situation where one stop really matters.
 The really complicated scenes exceed the dynamic range by far more than one stop.